dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+# !!!!
+SSB-Demodulation not working in V1.6, if required, wait for a fix !!!!

 Update V1.6:
 - prepared for the new upcoming NB bandplan
 - new 500kHz segment in WB bandplan included